 - One in seven American adults lost health insurance during COVID.

 - You may be able to get coverage under COBRA or expanded Medicaid.

 - Get coverage under the Affordable Care Act (ACA). health insurance is subsidized or free for those who meet income eligibility threasholds.

-Let’s take a look at what we know about uninsured Americans, and some options you may have for finding health insurance.
+Let’s take a look at what we know about uninsured Americans and how you might find and afford health insurance.

 Uninsured workers by state

 Workers who live in California, Texas, Florida, New York and North Carolina have been impacted the hardest, with a combined 46% of the uninsured increases.
 Most of the newly uninsured live in 10 states, accounting for 63% of those without medical insurance.